CP Executive train in Albany

 If you squint, it is the farthest car in the back.

 This is a reproduction built in 2011 of a scrapped car.
 The original brought milk to the T.C.D.A. who made ice cream with it... and supposedly invented "Eskimo Pie."
 The replica boxcar is now displayed in the Town of Wiscasset in warmer months near where the dairy was, along the water.
 The original car started out as a "standard" WW&F railroad boxcar, built by the Portland Company.
 In 1913 it was converted by the T.C.D.A. for cold service, which included converting doors to "plug style" (instead of sliding) and also adding windows.
-In essence, I am building a model of a model of a scrapped boxcar that had been modified over time.
+In essence, I am building a model of a reproduction of a scrapped boxcar that had been modified over time.

 Regarding the windows on the side, the scrapped car actually had the windows too though they weren't original.
 According to this website, there was a dispute between the WW&F RR and the Creamery over whether the dairy attendant riding the car would need to pay or ride for free.
 The railroad added the windows to the sides so that the attendant could see out, and I assume that meant the railroad then got to charge a ticket for the passenger.
 Riding was somewhat comfortable, because in Maine it is actually warmer inside the boxcar than outside.
 They installed a stove for the colder months, and in the warmer months they had to ice the car to keep the milk cold.